 With the draft less than two weeks away, here’s a look at the running back situation for each team in the division:

-Denver Broncos: They could add another body here, but the Broncos’ running back situation is serviceable and capable of developing into more if Ronnie Hillman takes a step forward in his second year.
-Hillman probably will never carry the full load, but he is Denver’s best big-play option out of the backfield and could become a force in the passing game once Peyton Manning & Co. trust him with protection and route-running.
+Denver Broncos: They could add another body here, but the Broncos’ running-back situation is serviceable and capable of developing into more if Ronnie Hillman takes a step forward in his second year.
+Hillman probably will never carry the full load, but he is Denver’s best big-play option out of the backfield and could become a force in the passing game once Peyton Manning and company trust him with protection and route-running.
 Willis McGahee's role should remain intact for the most part, and he is effective moving the chains and churning out tough yardage.
 Knowshon Moreno looked like a draft bust, but you can’t deny how well he played once given the chance last season -- very effective as both a runner and receiver.
-In fact, Moreno was probably the Broncos’ best running back in 2012, although I still think McGahee is the superior ball carrier.
-Of course, every defense will fear Manning and the Denver passing game, especially now that Wes Welker has been added.
+In fact, Moreno was probably the Broncos’ best running back in 2012, although I still feel that McGahee is the superior ball carrier.
+Of course, every defense will fear Manning and the Denver passing game -- especially now that Wes Welker has been added.
 Plus, Denver improved its offensive line by signing Louis Vasquez.
 So overall, this is a pretty sound unit.